 A brief summarising work by American University of Beirut on the gendered experience of close-to-community providers in fragile and shock-prone settings during the COVID-19 pandemic

-Recommendations for supervisors of female health workers in Lebanon – how to improve employees’ experiences of work and boost their well-being, motivation and productivity
+Recommendations for supervisors of female health workers in Lebanon – how to improve employees’ experiences of work and boost their well-being, motivation & productivity (Arabic & English versions)

 This brief explores the roles of close-to-community health care providers in Sierra Leone and their gendered experiences during the COVID-19 pandemic

 A summary of the Maintains programme (2018-21) and its outputs: research supporting social services’ adaptation to external shocks

 A UHC2030 report from December 2020 on health priorities for COVID-19 response and recovery in fragile settings